tornadoweb/tornado/docs/index.rst

 The Tornado source code is `hosted on GitHub
 <https://github.com/tornadoweb/tornado>`_.

-**Prerequisites**: Tornado 4.3 runs on Python 2.6, 2.7, and 3.2+
+**Prerequisites**: Tornado 4.3 runs on Python 2.7, and 3.2+
-(support for Python 2.6 and 3.2 is deprecated and will be removed in the next release).
+(support for Python 3.2 is deprecated and will be removed in the next release).
 For Python 2, version 2.7.9 or newer is *strongly* recommended for the improved SSL support.
 In addition to the requirements which will be installed automatically by ``pip`` or ``setup.py install``, the following optional packages may be useful:

-* `unittest2 <https://pypi.python.org/pypi/unittest2>`_ is needed to run
-  Tornado's test suite on Python 2.6 (it is unnecessary on more recent versions of Python)
 * `concurrent.futures <https://pypi.python.org/pypi/futures>`_ is the
   recommended thread pool for use with Tornado and enables the use of `~tornado.netutil.ThreadedResolver`.
 It is needed only on Python 2;